-A Carnivorous Plant Fair full of mini-monsters will kick off this Saturday (December 3) at the Blue Mountains Botanic Garden Mount Tomah, giving visitors the chance to meet plants of the meat-eating variety.
+A Carnivorous Plant Fair full of mini-monsters has kicked off at the Blue Mountains Botanic Garden Mount Tomah, giving visitors the chance to meet plants of the meat-eating variety.

-The fair will give visitors a peek at some of the quirkiest plants around - complete with a plant sale where guests can bag their very own carnivorous plant to take home and a mini exhibit curated by one of the world’s leading carnivorous plant experts, Greg Bourke.
+The fair gives visitors a peek at some of the quirkiest plants around - complete with a plant sale where guests can bag their very own carnivorous plant to take home and a mini exhibit curated by one of the world’s leading carnivorous plant experts, Greg Bourke.

 “They lure and ensnare their prey with traps, some of which can fire open and shut as quickly as within one two-hundredth of a second.
 That’s faster than you can blink.”